 Work E-mail: carissima.mathen@uOttawa.ca

-Professor Mathen joined the Faculty in 2011, and is Full Professor of Law.
+Carissima Mathen, LSM joined the Faculty in 2011, and is Full Professor of Law.
 She teaches Canadian Constitutional and Criminal Law, as well as seminars in Advanced Constitutional Law.
 She served as Vice-Dean (Academic) of the English Program from 2017-2019.
 Prior to joining the University of Ottawa, Professor Mathen was a member of the Faculty of Law, University of New Brunswick.
 From 1994-2001, she was Counsel and, later, Director of Litigation for the Women's Legal Education and Action Fund (LEAF) undertaking equality rights litigation before the Supreme Court of Canada and other courts.
 She was involved in some of the most formative Charter cases of the Lamer court including Vriend v Alberta, R v RDS, Winnipeg Child and Family Services v G, M v H, R v Darrach and R v Mills.

 Professor Mathen's primary area of expertise is Canadian constitutional law.
 Her ground-breaking work, Courts Without Cases: The Law and Politics of Advisory Opinions, was released by Hart Publishing (UK) in April 2019.
 Her latest book is The Tenth Justice: Judicial Appointments, Marc Nadon and the Supreme Court Act Reference (UBC Press, 2020).
 She is the new Editor of the leading casebook, Canadian Constitutional Law 6th Edition (forthcoming, Emond).
 She has authored works on the Charter of Rights, the division of powers, the separation of powers, constitutional litigation, comparative constitutional law and constitutional theory.
 She also has published in criminal law, legal pedagogy, and feminist legal theory.
 Her work has appeared in various journals including The Supreme Court Law Review, Osgoode Hall Law Journal, National Journal of Constitutional Law, Canadian Bar Review, and Queen’s Law Journal.
 In 2018, the Law Faculty recognized her work with the Award for Excellence in Legal Research.